 Best-of lists often oversimplify the attractions of an area.
-I live in the Pacific Northwest, in a town recently discovered by retirees from seemingly everywhere.
+For example, I live in the Pacific Northwest, in a town recently discovered by retirees from seemingly everywhere.
 Many find this place through online research.
 Some even move here pretty much sight-unseen.

-But while everyone knows that the coastal Northwest is rainy, a quick internet search can make you think you’ve found Shangri-La.
+While everyone knows that the coastal Northwest is rainy, a quick internet search can make you think you’ve found Shangri-La.
 In reality, winter days are short, damp and dark, with endlessly overcast skies.

 “It’s raining,” a new neighbor complained to me.
 He seemed surprised.
 Maybe he’d moved here after reading best-of lists.

 Enjoy those lists, but keep digging before you go.
 These four questions can help you decide if a new place will really work for your retirement, now and in the future:

 Most older people require help eventually, and many need a lot of assistance.
 The nonprofit Family Caregiver Alliance says someone who is 65 or older stands a 68 percent chance of eventually becoming cognitively impaired or unable to manage two or more activities of daily living — such as eating, dressing or bathing.

 Of course, no one wants to burden children or friends.
 But, in reality, loved ones usually must step up when elders need care.
 Just 9 percent of people who get care in their homes use only paid help, the alliance says.